 The Little Traverse Conservancy works hard to preserve land in Northern Michigan, including land in Petoskey.
 With 6 miles of trails, the Tanton Family Working Forest Reserve is a wonderful place for snowshoeing as a couple, family, or group of friends.
-North of Petoskey, Boyne Highlands Resort has a magical, 1-mile Enchanted Trail.
+North of Petoskey, The Highlands at Harbor Springs has a magical, 1-mile Enchanted Trail.

 Hanson Hills Recreation Area